-Carlisle Kellam received his masters in philosophy after graduating from the University of North Carolina at Charlotte with a theatre and English double major.
-Praised for his intense visual style, Carlisle has worked as a professional mural artist, a professional photographer, director, cinematographer, and editor.
-His narrative films have screened at a number of festivals around the US.
+Carlisle Kellam received his masters in philosophy after graduating from the University of North Carolina at Charlotte with a Theatre and English double major.
+Praised for his intense visual style, Carlisle has worked as a professional mural artist, a professional photographer, producer, director, cinematographer, and editor.
+As a filmmaker, his narrative films have screened at a number of festivals around the US.
 His latest short documentary “A Slice of Life: Mr. Snulligan”, about a visually impaired cook, won the award for best documentary short at the 2014 Gwinnett Center International Film Festival.
 In 2009, Carlisle became a founding member of the Machine Theatre Company where he collaborated in the staging of a number of established and original plays.
-Carlisle took on the role of Creative Director at Famous No.Body Productions 2009-13, a Charlotte, NC based, commercial and narrative creative content shop.
-Carlisle has designed sets, written and directed plays, and a ton of local and national web and television commercials for brands large and small.
-His work on the “Wingsa Truck” spots (JDW Agency) were recognized with a 2011 golden hermes award in the category of web video.
+Carlisle took on the role of Creative Director at Famous No.Body Productions 2009-13, a Charlotte, NC-based, commercial and narrative creative content shop.
+Carlisle has designed sets, written and directed plays, and created a ton of local and national web and television commercials for brands large and small.
 Carlisle found a niche for himself creating branded/commercial short films for corporate brands.
-His Hormel Bacon “A Love Story” commercial/narrative short was featured on the deck of the USS Midway during the International Bacon Fest.
+His Hormel Bacon “A Love Story” commercial/narrative short was featured on the deck of the USS Midway.
+His latest project, a feature documentary about Veterans, rehabilitation centers, and farming is preparing to tour the festival circuit.
 His unique style and artistry as a writer, director, photographer, cinematographer and editor is evident throughout his body of work, as is his unwavering commitment to the art.
-Carlisle taught digital film making at The Light Factory Museum of Film and Photography for the 2012-13 year.
+Carlisle taught digital filmmaking at The Light Factory Museum of Film and Photography.
 He lives in Atlanta.

-Carlisle Kellam is a, Atlanta based, freelance photographer, director, producer, cinematographer, editor, writer, for hire.
+Carlisle Kellam is an Atlanta-based filmmaker.
+A freelance photographer, director, producer, cinematographer, editor, and writer, for hire.

-Commercial clients include: McCormick Foods; Hormel Bacon; Burlington Stores; Coca-Cola Studios; D’Addario guitar string company; Planet Waves; Stem Footwear; JDW: The Charlotte Agency, Chocolate Lab Records; Fit to Fight International LLC; Carolina Actors Studio Theatre; Creative Loafing Magazine; and numerous National/local businesses and print publications.
+Commercial clients include: Coca-Cola Studios; Forbes; McCormick Foods; Creative Loafing Magazine; Hormel Bacon; Burlington Stores; D’Addario guitar string company; Planet Waves; Stem Footwear; JDW: The Charlotte Agency, Chocolate Lab Records; Fit to Fight International LLC; Entrepreneur; Carolina Actors Studio Theatre; and numerous National/local businesses and print publications.

 As a filmmaker Carlisle has directed pieces for local and international documentarians including Policy Research Institute of Bangladesh and Rod Garvin Films.
-His latest short documentary “A Slice of Life: Mr. Snuligan” won best short documentary at the 2014 Gwinnett Center International Film Festival.
-Narrative films include: “Memoirs of A Dead Girl” (short) Writer/Director/Cinematographer, Producer: Christian Kellam (Now Screening); “The Marketeer” (short) Writer/Director/Cinematographer, Producer: James Adduci/Samanah Kahn, Premiered 2014 Asheville Cinema Festival; “The Driver” Writer/Director/Cinematographer Producer: Maria Feran; “On Falling” (short) Writer/Director Producer: Justin Marshall, Premiered 2007 Charlotte film festival; “Guy” (short) Writer/Director, Producer: George Cochran.
+His feature documentary “Comfort Farms” is running the festival circuit 2019-2020.
+His last short documentary “A Slice of Life: Mr. Snulligan” won best short documentary at the 2014 Gwinnett Center International Film Festival.
+Narrative films include: “The Driver” (short) Writer/Director/Cinematographer, Producer: Kelly Carl; “The Marketeer” (short) Writer/Director/Cinematographer.
+Produced by Carlisle Kellam/James Adduci/Samanah Kahn, Premiered 2014 Asheville Cinema Festival; “The Driver” Writer/Director/Cinematographer, Produced by Carlisle Kellam/Maria Feran; “On Falling” (short) Writer/Director/Producer, Premiered 2007 Charlotte film festival; “Guy” (short) Writer/Director, Producer: George Cochran.

-SKILLS: (film/video) Conceptualizing; Directing; Lighting; Shooting (DSLR/RED/Alexa); Editing (Premiere/Final Cut); Script/Copywriting (photo) Conceptualizing; Studio lighting; Table Top; Advertising; Editorial; Location; Compositing; Retouching
+SKILLS: (film/video) Producing; Conceptualizing; Directing; Lighting; Shooting (DSLR/RED/Alexa); Editing (Premiere/Final Cut); Script/Copywriting (photo) Conceptualizing; Studio lighting; Table Top; Advertising; Editorial; Location; Compositing; Retouching.

 contact: firstname.lastname@example.org 704.608.3006 IMDB